 Some of the best-known ones are bacalhau à brás (composed of salted cod with scrambled eggs, onions, and shoestring potatoes), bacalhau à Conde de Guarda (salt cod creamed with mashed potatoes).

 Ideally, we would recommend that you spend at least 2-3 days in Porto.
 There are many great sights that we had to exclude from our one-day Porto itinerary, such as the Soares dos Reis National Museum, the Serralves Contemporary Art Museum, and a Douro River cruise.

 Although Porto is a beautiful city with plenty to explore, it is also worth exploring further.
 Porto makes the perfect days for several day trips into the lesser-known regions of Portugal.

 In fact, we have compiled a list of our favorite day trips from Porto as well as an in-depth guide to a day trip to the Douro Valley.
 Check them out below!

 The best place to stay in Porto would be in the Ribeira district or in the vicinity of Avenida dos Aliados as many of the star attractions are close by.
 By staying here you’ll also get to experience Porto at its most vibrant.

-Hostel: The Passenger Hostel, great option inside São Bento train station.
+Hostel: The Passenger Hostel, a great option inside São Bento train station

-Budget: Moov Hotel Porto Centro, excellent low budget option just two minutes from São Bento train station.
+Budget: Moov Hotel Porto Centro, an excellent low budget option just two minutes from São Bento train station

 Now, what do you think?
 Is there anything we have missed?
 How would you spend one day in Porto?
 Share your thoughts with us in the comments below.
 Let’s stay in touch!